WRHV

-WRHV (88.7 FM) is a classical music-formatted radio station licensed to Poughkeepsie, New York and serving the Mid-Hudson Valley of New York state.
-The station is owned by WMHT Educational Telecommunications and is a satellite of Schenectady's WMHT-FM.
+WRHV (88.7 FM) is a noncommercial radio station licensed to Poughkeepsie, New York, United States, and serving the Mid-Hudson Valley.
+The station is owned by WMHT Educational Telecommunications and is a satellite of Schenectady station WMHT-FM, relaying their classical music format.
 WRHV transmits from the main Illinois Mountain tower in the town of Lloyd, New York.

 WRHV, which signed on in November 1989 as WMHX-FM (sharing the calls of WMHT's secondary television station for the first year of its existence), is involved in one of the few remaining timeshare arrangements on radio in the United States.
 The 88.7 frequency is shared between WRHV and SUNY New Paltz-owned WFNP.
 Currently, WRHV is on the air at the following times from September 1 to December 1, and February 1 to May 1: